skbwu/Python-MAGI/README.md

 - `predict`: after receiving and/or fitting Matern kernel hyperparameters to the provided data, returns samples from the posterior distribution of the entire system along with diagnostics.

 Please contact [skylerw@stanford.edu](skylerw@stanford.edu) if you have any comments, suggestions, or concerns.

+**Special appreciation to Nithin Kavi (Harvard '24) for his assistance working with PyPI.*